 Stovetop/Instant Pot: This is the same for the stovetop and pressure cooker!

-Step 3: Put the uncooked meatballs on top of the cabbage and onions.
+Step 3: Add the uncooked meatballs to the cabbage and onions.
 The porcupine meatballs in the pressure cooker cook perfectly!

 Instant Pot/Stovetop: This step is the same for the Instant Pot and stovetop.